Unity-Technologies/unity-cache-server/README.md

 ## Overview

+**Note: This version of the cache server does not support the new Asset Database Version 2 introduced in Unity 2019.3.
+For projects using the new Asset import pipeline, use the [Accelerator](https://blogs.unity3d.com/2019/09/11/speed-up-your-team-with-the-unity-accelerator/)**

 This repository contains an open-source implementation of the Cache Server.
 This stand-alone version of Cache Server is specifically optimized for LAN connected teams.
 The Cache Server speeds up initial import of project data, as well as platform switching within a project.

 This open-source repository is maintained separately from the Cache Server available on the Unity website and the implementation of the Cache Server that is packaged with the Unity installer.

-This version of the cache server does not support the new Asset Database Version 2 introduced in Unity 2019.3.
-For projects using the new Asset import pipeline, use the [Accelerator](https://blogs.unity3d.com/2019/09/11/speed-up-your-team-with-the-unity-accelerator/)

 #### Table of Contents
 * [Server Setup](#server-setup)